MSGC Research Workshops

 The goal of the MSGC workshops is to introduce Montana undergraduate students to non-medical research in science and engineering.

 Montana undergraduates who are interested in STEM research experiences, but who have not completed hands-on research, are invited to apply.
-Students who are from smaller Montana campuses (not MSU, UM, and Tech) are given priority, as are Freshmen and Sophomores.
+Students who are from smaller Montana campuses (not MSU, UM, and Tech) are given priority, as are freshmen and sophomores.

 We generally don't support students in medical majors, or those going into medical fields.
 Student must reside in the state of Montana to participate in the workshop (unless it is noted as a virtual workshop).